- Faster construction than masonry builds.

 Frames are constructed in a quality-controlled factory setting.
 Frames are all pre-fabricated meaning:

 - Reduced time on site

 - Timber waste can be mostly recycled

 - Reduced defects

 - Reduced quantity of site labour

-- The timber industry successfully plants more trees than what is used, allowing for forestry growth
+- The timber industry successfully plants more trees than what it consumes, allowing for forestry growth.

-- Lighter construction for foundations where there are poor ground conditions, which may limit building materials.
+- Lighter construction for foundations can benefit poor ground conditions, which may limit building materials.